zavalab/ADAM_Documentation/energy_incent.md

  </p>

  <p>
     In order to encourage the building of these technologies, energy incentives of $0, $0.04, and $0.10 are applied.
 The energy incentives refer to the price increase of electricity.
-In other words, zero incentives means that the electricity is being offered at market price, $0.04 incentives means that the electricity is being offered at $0.04 higher than market price, and $0.10 incentives means that the electricity is being offered at $0.10 above market price.
+In other words, zero incentives indicate that the electricity is being offered at market price, $0.04 incentives indicate that the electricity is being offered at $0.04 higher than the market price, and $0.10 incentives indicate that the electricity is being offered at $0.10 above the market price.
 </p>

 <img src="Pictures\energy_incent\map.png">